vonovak/react-native-add-calendar-event/README.md

 ### Changes in 1.0.0

-* `presentNewCalendarEventDialog` was renamed to `presentCalendarEventDialog`; the module now has basic support for editing existing events.
+* `presentNewCalendarEventDialog` was renamed to `presentEventDialog`; the module now has basic support for editing existing events.
 Pass `eventId` in the options object if you want to edit an event instead of creating it.

 * the module now returns `eventId` as string on both platforms (it used to return number on Android and string on iOS)